royce8636/RTUX/README.md

 - Large enough SSD space for traces (>500GB for 100 iterations if saving all photos)

 ---
-For quick start, download the models from [zenodo](www.zenodo.com), then jump to [Execution](#b-execution).
-TRTModel might need to be recompiled based on the GPU.

 ## State Separator (SS)
 RTUX uses CNN models to detect the stages of the app on the phone.
 In order to create the CNN models, three steps are required: (A) State Separation (B) Dataset Collection (C) Model Training